python-attrs/attrs/docs/examples.rst

 More information on why class methods for constructing objects are awesome can be found in this insightful `blog post <http://as.ynchrono.us/2014/12/asynchronous-object-initialization.html>`_.

 Default factories can also be set using a decorator.
-The method receives the partially initialiazed instance which enables you to base a default value on other attributes:
+The method receives the partially initialized instance which enables you to base a default value on other attributes:

 .. doctest::